spacelift-io/user-documentation/docs/getting-started/create-stack/README.md

 ## 3. Choose vendor

 Select your IaC vendor and fill in the required details, then click **Create & continue**.
-You can find more details on each vendor and how they interact with Spacelift stacks in our [stack documentation](../../concepts/stack/creating-a-stack.md#configure-backend).

 ![](<../../assets/screenshots/getting-started/create-stack/choose-vendor.png>)